0xshariq/go_package_installer_cli/README.md

 ### General Questions

-**Q: What's the difference between the npm and Go binary versions?**
-A: Both execute the same TypeScript code.
-The Go binary is a wrapper that provides single-file distribution, while npm version integrates with Node.js ecosystem.

-**Q: Which version should I use?**
-A: Use npm version if you're a Node.js developer.
-Use Go binary for CI/CD, Docker, or simplified distribution.
+**Q: What is the Package Installer CLI?**
+A: A Go wrapper around a TypeScript CLI that provides single-file distribution for creating modern web application templates.

 **Q: Can I use this without Node.js?**
-A: No, Node.js is required for both versions as the core CLI is written in TypeScript.
+A: No, Node.js is required as the core CLI is written in TypeScript.

-### Go Binary Questions
+### Installation Questions

 **Q: Why is Node.js still required for the Go binary?**
 A: The Go binary is a wrapper around the TypeScript CLI.
 This approach allows us to maintain one codebase while providing Go distribution benefits.